Mikejo5000/vsts-docs-pr/docs/navigation/index.md

 # Navigation basics

+When navigating within the VSTS user interface, there are four levels supported:
+- *Account-level*, which supports navigation to a team project or repository that you have access to providing "me pages"
+- *Team project or repository level*, which supports navigation to one or more applications or functional views for a team project
+- *Within a functional view*, you may then have a choice of options to select a specific artifact depending on the functional area you've selected
+- *Settings*, which supports an administrative context for configuring settings at the account/collection or team project level
+- *Account profile*, which supports setting personal preferences, notifications, and enabling/disabling preview features
+-
 # [Vertical navigation](#tab/vertical)

 **CodeX** uses vertical navigation to select applications&mdash;such as **CodeBox**, **CodeLaunch**, and **CodePlan**&mdash;and pages within those apps.
 With VSTS, you can choose between vertical and horizontal navigation by selecting the option through [Preview Features](enable-preview-feature.md).